Dr Karen Johnson, BA Hons MSc PhD

 (email at firstname.lastname@example.org)

-Karen Johnson is a Senior Lecturer in Environmental Engineering at Durham University.
+Karen Johnson is an Associate Professor in Environmental Engineering at Durham University.
 Having trained as a hydrogeologist, graduating with an MSc from University College London in 1995, she worked in the water industry (General Utilities/consultancy) for 3 years.
 She returned to academia in 1998 and completed her PhD in mine water treatment with Professor Paul Younger in 2001 at Newcastle University (NU).
 She worked at Newcastle University as a Research Associate until coming to Durham University (DU) in 2005.